WS-UB/WL-Local-Server/README.md

-# WiSense IMU/GPS/WiFi Publisher
+# WL-Local-Server

 ## Introduction

-This repo provides code to stream Elasticsearch on a local server and demonstrates how to interact with Elasticsearch to store, retrieve, and manage data effectively.
+This repo provides code to receive and synchronize IMU, GPS, and WiFi data using an MQTT server.
+The synchronized data is then sent to a MinIO database, interacting with Elasticsearch to stream data on a local server, demonstrating how to interact with Elasticsearch to store, retrieve, and manage data effectively.

 ## Table of Contents: